Barnes seeking 87th district seat - Morrow County Sentinel

 “We need look no further than our own Statehouse, in fact, which is embroiled in a $60 million bribery scandal; and this is after a previous speaker was forced to resign when the FBI opened an investigation into his interactions with lobbyists.”

 He added, “The whole system is rotten, and we need a wholesale exchange in leadership and attitude.
-I pledge never to accept money from political parties, lobbyists, corporations,or political action committees, whether I agree with what they advocate or not.
-My opinions are my own, and once special interest money is introduced into the equation, I lose the authority to make such a claim.”
+I pledge never to accept money from political parties, lobbyists, corporations,or political action committees, whether I agree with what they advocate or not.”

-Barnes is a self-described “social libertarian who believes in personal freedom, inclusiveness, and using our collective resources efficiently and accountably, but not intrusively.
-Recently, I started a new food truck business.”
+Barnes is a self-described “social libertarian who believes in personal freedom, inclusiveness, and using our collective resources efficiently and accountably, but not intrusively.”

 He said he views “being a citizen-representative as a part-time service, not a career opportunity.”